girdyuks/city-distance-service/readme.md

 ### Config
 To run application just execute java -jar <jar_path>

-The default port for application is 8080
+The default port of application is 8080

 ### Main endpoints